r43t/Machine_Learning_Final_Project/README.md

 This repository contains the code and resources for a machine learning project that classifies music tracks by genre and provides a mood/activity-based music recommendation system.
 The project uses the Free Music Archive (FMA) small dataset and applies multiple ML models to classify tracks based on audio features.

-**Note: Dataset folders containing the tracks and CSV files are here because they are too large and thus require Git LFS for upload and commits.
+**Note: Dataset folders containing the tracks and CSV files are not in this repository because they are too large and thus require Git LFS for upload and commits.
 I did not want to pay for this subscription.**

 ## Project Overview